-To raise awareness of our mission and vision, the Junior League of Knoxville will be launching the Little Black Dress Initiative during the third week of October which is the National Domestic Violence Awareness month.
+To raise awareness of our mission and vision, the Junior League of Knoxville launched the Little Black Dress Initiative during the third week of October, 2018 which is the National Domestic Violence Awareness month.

 With this initiative, we will be helping to tackle and reduce staggering numbers related to Knoxville’s domestic violence statistics.
 Between 2007 and 2011, Knoxville/Knox County dispatch received an average of one call every thirty minutes related to domestic violence.
 The Family Justice Center served 1,907 victims of domestic violence in 2011, while the number of concluded Orders of Protection filed in Fourth Circuit Court in Knox County was 2,643.1 Our goal is to raise $25,000.
 Proceeds from this initiative will be used to support our JLK Personal Development Center at Helen Ross McNabb, our community placements at Joy D. Baker and the Family Justice Center, and our JLK Scholarship programs.

 Click here to donate to this worthy cause.